 Where are my candle lovers?
 We all have hoarded candle jars with a bit of wax left at the bottom.

 The good news is that you don’t need any fancy tools to clean out your candle jars and easily do so with what you have lying around your home.
-Keep reading to find four easy methods to clean out a candle jar.
+Keep reading to find out.

 Method #1 – Boiling Water